promcon/website/content/schedule.md

 ## PromCon 2016 Schedule

 This schedule is tentative.
-Abstracts and more functionality will follow soon.
+Abstracts, speaker biographies, and other information will follow soon.

 <table class="table schedule-table">
   <tr class="day">